 BC Wheelchair Basketball Society relies on the generosity of donors like you to deliver wheelchair basketball programs and services to people with physical disabilities across the province.
-Your donations help children like Thaddeus gain strength, confidence and independence, and ensure that athletes from the grassroots to the high-performance level can achieve their sport dreams.

 If you would like to make a donation, click on "Donate Now" button bellow or visit Canada Helps.

 Like many little brothers, three-year-old Darcy just wants to be as fast as his seven-year-old brother Thad.
 The two brothers race around the gym as Darcy tries to tag Thad in a game of Shark.
 Finally, Thad slows down and lets a triumphant Darcy tag him.

 Tag games like this one are played by children across the globe every day.
 The only thing that makes this moment unique is that both brothers are using wheelchairs…and only one of them needs to be.

 Though Thad has a genetic condition that makes walking difficult, Darcy is able-bodied.

 “I don’t think that Darcy realizes yet that Thad is in a wheelchair,” says their mother Candice.
 “He knows he uses a wheelchair, but I don’t think it’s clicked yet that he can’t walk.
 It just is what it is.
 It’s part of everyday life.”

 The two brothers are part of our Let’s Play program, which helps children with disabilities under 8 get physically active.
 For Thad, this means attending Let’s Play days, where he meets other children with disabilities and plays games.
 For Darcy and one-year-old brother Jimmy, it means having fun with Thaddeus.
 For their mom, it means connecting with other parents who have children with disabilities.